 For the 2019-20 season, Kaut began and played the majority of the year there.
 In 34 games he notched 18 points (5 goals, 13 assists).
 The Avalanche called him up this year on Feb.
 19, and he made his NHL debut against the New York Islanders.

 After his debut, he was a staple in the Avalanche’s lineup for the next nine games until the NHL paused the season.
 He scored two goals and one assist in that span, averaging a little over 10 minutes of ice time per game.
 Obviously, his NHL sample size is small, but it is safe to assume the Kaut will develop into at least a contributing forward for the Avalanche — most likely more — making the first-round pick worth it.
+He is currently on loan to HC Dynamo Pardubice in the Czech Extraliga.

 Much has been written about rookie defenseman Cale Makar since he made his NHL debut against the Calgary Flames in the first round of the 2019 postseason.
 Drafted fourth overall in 2017, he scored a goal in his first game and has not looked back.
 Now, he has established himself as a top contender for the Calder Trophy alongside Quinn Hughes.